Clemapfel/mousetrap/docs/04_widgets.md

 });
 ```

-This will render as a 3-pixel high line that expands horizontally.
+This will render as a line that has a height of `3` px at all times, but will expand horizontally.

 ---

 ## ImageDisplay

 \a{ImageDisplay} is used to display static images.
-It works by taking image data in RAM, deep-copying it into the graphics card memory,
-then using it to display the image on screen.

 Assuming we have an image at the absolute path `/resources/image.png`, we can create an `ImageDisplay` like so: